RosettaCommons/documentation/rosetta_basics/file_types/Residue-Params-file.md

 -   **BOND** Defines a bond connection between two named atoms.

 -   **CHI** Defines a rotatable chi angle.
 A chi angle number is specified, followed by the names of the four atoms defining the angle.

+-   **CONNECT** Gives an atom a connection to an (unspecified) atom in another residue.
+This is not to be used for the N and C in the backbone; those are given with LOWER_CONNECT and UPPER_CONNECT respectively.
+A CONNECT line looks like this:

+    ```
+    CONNECT SG # replace SG with your atom's name
+    ```

+    The location of the connected atom must be specified in the ICOOR region as CONN#, where # is the index of the connection.
+(Connections are numbered from 1, but the backbone connections both count, so your first connecting atom will probably be called CONN3.)
+Here is an example with virtual atom "V1" standing in for an atom connecting to sulfur atom "SG":

+    ```
+    ICOOR_INTERNAL    SG     0.000000   65.900000    1.808803   CB    CA    N
+    ICOOR_INTERNAL  CONN3  180.000000   75.000000    1.793000   SG    CB    CA
+    ICOOR_INTERNAL    V1     0.000000   75.000000    1.793000   SG    CB   CONN3 #Same as CONN3
+    ```

+    When determining the pose, Rosetta will do its best to automatically connect up residues with connections that face each other, but you can also do it manually with the [[DeclareBond]] mover.

 -  **PROPERTIES** A series of properties describing this ligand type or residue type.
 Allowed properties include (though this list is not exhaustive): PROTEIN POLYMER LIGAND COARSE METAL METALBINDING DNA RNA CARBOHYDRATE SURFACE POLAR CHARGED AROMATIC TERMINUS LOWER_TERMINUS UPPER_TERMINUS SC_ORBITALS.
 For an exhaustive list of allowed properties, see the file source/src/core/chemical/residue_properties/general_properties.list in the main Rosetta repository.